vercel/commerce/site/comments.md

 Running things in CI and seeing it on the dashboard, I have lost the relevance between a locally served app and what runs in the CI.
 The two are entirely different!
 Somehow the app in CI has the Shopify concept.
 But the local app is the template app.

 This is because the environment variables are not working using the `.env.local` file.
 The users will need help getting these to work in a solid way.
 For now I am exporting them in the command line.
+I have included the .env.local file so that one can try to reproduce these issues.

 ________